Banteay Kdei: The Citadel of Chambers

 Nestled in the heart of the Angkor Archaeological Park, Banteay Kdei offers a peaceful and enchanting alternative to its more famous neighbors.
-Known as the "Citadel of Chambers," this sprawling Buddhist monastery provides the classic "jungle temple" experience with fewer crowds, making it a favorite for photographers and thoughtful explorers.
+Known as the "Citadel of Chambers," this sprawling Buddhist monastery provides the classic "jungle temple" experience but with a fraction of the crowds.

 A Walkthrough of the Citadel